pierreklintefors/ikaros-3/README.md

 | GetRealTime() | double  | timer.GetTime() | tick * tickduration
 | GetLag()  | double  | tick * tickduration - timer.GetTime() | 0

-GetLag() resturns the lag at the time of calling and can be used to adjust for jitter within a module.
+GetLag() returns the lag at the time of calling and can be used to adjust for jitter within a module.
 It is not necessarily the same as the *lag* value in the kernel.